 One of the tastiest pieces of the city’s history comes from the dish that took its name – Buffalo wings.
 These spicy chicken pieces did indeed originate in Buffalo, at a place called Anchor Bar.

 Little did they know, this make-shift meal was the birth of a national treasure.
-In Buffalo, they are simply called “wings,” and the authentic version is not battered.
+In Buffalo, they are called “wings,” and the authentic version is not battered.
 Carrots and celery have become the traditional side dish to go along with them.

 This walking food tour will branch outside of the wing scene and serve you more of what Buffalo has to offer.